florianXin/CAHE/README.md

 ## Training

-Code to train the model resides in 'train' folder.
+Code to train the model resides in `train` folder.
 To train the Fixation Diffuser and Head-Eye Diffuser, you have to change the path to load the `imgToFix_opt.txt` and `fixToGaze_opt.txt` files in `data_loaders/dataset.py`.

 ```shell
 python -m train.train_CAHE --save_dir <Path/to/save/checkpoints/and/results> --dataset imgToFix